Benefits of Microdosing MDMA: What Does the Science Say?

 Final Words

 Curiosity propels medical innovation, and I share your curiosity about microdosing MDMA.
 Yet as a physician, I cannot substitute enthusiasm for evidence.
 For now, the scientific jury is still out, and no reputable court has delivered a legal green light.
-I know that waiting is hard when you’re suffering, but I also know that data-driven patience can spare you avoidable harm and guide you toward therapies that truly work.
+I know that waiting is hard when you’re suffering, but I also know that data-driven patience can spare you avoidable harm and guide you toward therapies that are supported by stronger evidence and appropriate regulation.

 If you’re feeling stuck, reach out.
 Field Trip Health operates in Toronto, Montreal, Vancouver, Ottawa, Hamilton, Kitchener-Waterloo, Thunder Bay, Sault Ste.
-Marie, and Regina, and our team would be honored to help you explore safe, effective options.
+Marie, and Regina, and our teams can provide information about our services and, when appropriate, discuss whether they may be suitable for your situation.
 Until the research arrives, let’s stay curious, cautious, and committed to healing – together.

 Stay safe, stay informed, and never hesitate to ask the hard questions.